pkautomation/omadaTask/README.md

 # omadaTask

 I have created sample tests using .Net 4.8 with Ocaramba selenium wrapper and Specflow to support BDD.
+The solution supports Chrome and Firefox browsers.
+All what is needed to do is a change of a "browser" key in app.config file.
+I picked those browsers since from my experience they are stable and popular, but in terms of cross-browser testing I would check probably how the site works on IE11 and Safari(i.e. by using Browserstack that Ocaramba is compatible with).

-Three tests are automated and one only in a halfway due to captcha that should be disabled for automated tests i.e. on test environment
+Three tests are automated and one only in a halfway due to captcha that should be disabled for automated tests i.e. on test environment.

-The documentation for the above is in a form of .feature files in /TestFeatures directory
+The documentation for the above is in a form of .feature files in /TestFeatures directory.

 Other test scenarios(which should be placed in test management tool i.e. Microsoft Test Manager):